|

 Notice that the Incoming mail server (POP3) has been given a dummy value.

-Under no circumstances do you want to receive any email via this POP3 account so it's best to use a bogus value.
+Under no circumstances do you want to receive any email from this POP3 account so it's best to use a bogus value.

 Set the User Information to how you want your email to appear in the recipient's inbox.